External Kubernetes Clusters

 Reconciling state depicts that the cluster is getting upgraded:

-Disconnect the deleted cluster by clicking on the disconnect icon next to the cluster you want to disconnect, which will delete internal cluster object in KKP.
+Disconnect an external cluster by clicking on the disconnect icon next to the cluster you want to disconnect or from the cluster details page, which will delete internal cluster object in KKP.